ovh/docs/pages/platform/kubernetes-k8s/resizing-persistent-volumes/guide.en-au.md

  }
 </style>

-**Last updated 6<sup>th</sup> January, 2020.**
+**Last updated March 25<sup>th</sup>, 2020.**

 In this tutorial we are going to guide you with the resize of [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVs) on your OVHcloud Managed Kubernetes Service.

 The Kubernetes `PersistentVolume` subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
 To do this Kubernetes provides two API resources: `PersistentVolume` (PVs) and `PersistentVolumeClaim` (PVCs).

 Since Kubernetes 1.11, support for expanding PersistentVolumeClaims (PVCs) is enabled by default, and in this tutorial you will learn how to do it.

 > [!warning]
 > Kubernetes PVCs resizing only allows to expand volumes, not to decrease them.